Order Synchronization: Import of Taxes

 Setting Up the Tax Synchronization

-To synchronize taxes, on the Order Settings tab of the Amazon Stores (BC201020) form, you select the Tax Synchronization check box and specify the following settings:
+To synchronize taxes, on the Orders tab (the Taxes section) of the Amazon Stores (BC201020) form, you select the Tax Synchronization check.
+In the table that appears, you add tax zones and taxes for synchronization by specifying the following settings:

-The tax zone and tax you specify in these boxes are not used for calculating taxes in imported orders.
-To avoid discrepancies in tax amounts, disable tax recalculation for the order types that are used for importing marketplace-fulfilled and seller fulfilled orders.
+The tax zones and taxes you specify in the table are not used for calculating taxes in imported orders.
+To avoid discrepancies in tax amounts, disable tax recalculation for the order types that are used for importing marketplace-fulfilled and seller-fulfilled orders as well as marketplace-fulfilled and seller-fulfilled returns.
 You do this by selecting the Disable Automatic Tax Calculation check box on the General tab of the Order Types (SO201000) form.

 For information about disabling tax recalculation, see Tax Application in Sales Documents.